LettucePie/rpg-life/Documents/Jobs.md

  - Professor
     - Library
     - Research and discovery
+    - Capable of satisfying the conditions required by mushrooms, herbs, and flowers. (mushroom farmer)

+### Brainstorming

 Should Foraging be an activity anyone can do?
 Currently it provides a tremendous variety of materials...

+What about Herbs and Flowers?
+Should Farmer handle
+ - Crops
+ - Animal Husbandry
+ - Fruit Trees
+ - Herbs
+ - Flowers

+Seems excessive...
+Perhaps making an Herbologist, or letting the Professor grow plants and other natural findings?